 The smaller the children are, the more giant it seems to them.
 If you visit a basilica like St Peter’s, restrict yourself to a few points, such as the Pietà and the huge holy water stoup to the right and left of the first pillars of the basilica.
 Below the Pope altar with the huge canopy is the tomb of Peter and to the right is a statue of St. Peter.
 Take a look at the huge dome designed by Michelangelo and at the Pope’s throne with the mosaic of the Holy Spirit above it.

 The grottoes of St. Peter’s

 For children the grottoes represent a mysterious world with corners and angles, the sarcophagi, statues and pictures of many popes.

-Unfortunately, many Mass celebrations are done in the grottoes and they are then closed to the public, although official opening hours are published.
+Unfortunately, many Mass celebrations are held in the grottoes and they are then closed to the public, although official opening hours are published.

-The access to the grottoes is at the corners of the basilica crossings.
-The exit of the grottoes (sometimes also used as an entrance) is at the cashpoint to the dome of St. Peter’s.
+The access to the grottoes is at the pillars which sustain the dome.
+The exit of the grottoes (sometimes also used as entrance) is at the cashpoint to the dome of St. Peter’s.

 The dome of St. Peter’s with kids

 Take the elevator to the dome and look down from the roof of the basilica to the city and from the inner dome gallery into the basilica.
-If you want to climb up into the dome, remember that you can not reverse on the stairs and that you may have to carry the smaller children.
+If you want to climb up into the dome, remember that you can not turn back on the stairs and that you may have to carry the smaller children.

 Visit the St. Peter’s square with children